brown-cs-224/ARAP-Stencil/README.md

 Each of the following features that you implement will earn you extra points.
 The features are ordered roughly by difficulty of implementation.

 * Share on Slack a cool character-like (closed manifold) mesh that is fun to interact with **(2 points)**
-* Multithreading **(5 points)**
-  * Perform all non-UI computation (matrix construction, factorization, optimization) in a separate thread, so that user interactions remain smooth at all times.
 * Parallelize your code **(5 points)**
   * There are multiple opportunities to exploit parallelism.
 For instance, you could solve the linear systems for each coordinate (x, y, z) in parallel.
 * Improved interactivity **(8 points)**